lifted-studios/AutoCopyright/README.md

 ## Insert Copyright

 Adds the copyright text to the beginning of the file.
 It will add itself after a [shebang line](http://en.wikipedia.org/wiki/Shebang), if any.
+When the command is triggered, if there are multiple copyright owners configured in settings, it will pop up a list and ask which one to use.

 ## Update Copyright

 Updates the copyright text already present in the file, but only if the text matches, including the copyright owner name except for the year.
 It will update the copyright year to include all years between the original year and this one.
+The command will update the copyright text for any of the configured owner texts.

 # Information